grg021/greghermo.com/README.md

-# greg.hermo site
+# greghermo.com

-Built using Next.js's
+Built using Next.js

 The blog posts are stored in `/_posts` as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.